 - With the decline in sea ice, shipping has increased, which increases marine contaminants and the potential for oil spills.

 - Along with the decline in sea ice, the ocean waters have gotten warmer.
 A large mass of warm water (referred to as The Blob) has been detected off the coast of Alaska for the past few years.
 Warm waters are less productive, hold less oxygen, and are more conducive to algal blooms.
-This disruption of the food web has been linked to massive seabird die-offs (from starvation), a decrease in the number of salmon, and marine mammal deaths.
+This disruption of the food web has been linked to massive seabird die-offs (from starvation), a decrease in the number of salmon, sea star wasting disease, and marine mammal deaths.

 - Many people in the Arctic depend on hunting on the ice.
 With the loss of sea ice, people may not have access to traditional hunting areas, or access is much more dangerous because the ice is less stable.